Columbiana County Airport

 Columbiana County Airport is a public airport located four miles northwest of East Liverpool, Ohio, United States.
 It is owned and operated by the Columbiana County Airport Authority.

+History

+The airport officially opened in early September 1970 and was dedicated just under two months later.
+It was given the subtitle Mike Turk Field, after the individual who donated the land.
+Several members of the airport authority subsequently threatened to resign over the name.

+Corbi Air was located at the airport.

 In 2023, the airport hosted a "Wings and Wheels" event with classic cars and aircraft, skydiving, antique and sport aircraft, food, and more.
 The event funded K-9 rescue training.

 Facilities and aircraft

 Columbiana County Airport covers an area of 142 acre which contains one runway designated 07/25 with a 3,503 × 75 ft asphalt pavement.
 For the 12-month period ending June 26, 2023, the airport had 31,100 aircraft operations: 99% general aviation, <1% air taxi, and <1% military.
 For the same time period, 26 aircraft were based at the airport, all airplanes: 24 single-engine and 2 multi-engine.

 The airport received a $620,000 federal grant to rehabilitate 2,000 feet of taxiway to ensure the airport's structural integrity.

 The airport has a fixed-base operator that sells fuel, both avgas and jet fuel, and provides services and amenities such as catering, hangars, internet, a crew lounge, snooze rooms, and more.